 Your doctor could recommend you a professional massage if:

 - You have neuropathy

 - You face chronic stress

 - You have poor circulation

-If you purchase the right chair, you can enjoy the massage chair benefits.
+If you purchase the right model, you can enjoy the massage chair benefits.
 It’s like getting a professional massage at home.

 A good chair will offer:

 - Relief from your back pain thanks to an effective combination of Shiatsu and heat